Go Henry review UK

 • Second, when kids have physical cash, they need to be in a shop to spend it.
 With my child, when she got money on her GoHenry card it would be spent in minutes, thanks to Amazon.
 Rather than saving, we found she was wasting money on cheap items that didn’t last.

 • Third, we did set up savings policies and Flea managed to save a chunk of money for her holiday.
-But unfortunately we found that her GoHenry card didn’t work at all, abroad.
-It was such a shame the first time she tried to buy me a coffee and her card wouldn’t work.
+But unfortunately we found that her card didn’t work at all, abroad.
+It was such a shame the first time she tried to buy me a coffee in California and her card wouldn’t work.
 I ended up having to pay for her holiday items, which was disappointing for her.

 Final Verdict: